VickyTerzieva/Huffman-coding/README.md

 # Huffman-coding

-This is a program which uses the Huffman coding for compressing and decompressing messages(strings) applying OOP concepts.
+This is a program which implements the Huffman coding for compressing and decompressing messages(strings) applying OOP concepts.